xyonox/file-organizer/README.md

 one.

 On startup, the application loads `organizedFolders.json` from the current working directory.
-If the file does not exist or contains invalid JSON, the built-in default categories are used and saved to that file.
+If the file does not exist, the built-in default categories are used and saved to that file.
+Invalid JSON causes an error and stops the application.
 You can customize the categories by editing the JSON configuration.
 Each entry has a `name` and a `fileTypes` array:

 ```json
 {